robbiemu/aclarai/docs/guides/scheduler_setup_guide.md

 ### Trending Topics Job

 -   **ID:** `trending_topics`
 -   **Description:** This job analyzes the creation timestamps of claim-concept relationships to identify concepts with the highest growth in mentions over a recent period.
 It writes the results to a `Trending Topics - <date>.md` file.
+For detailed implementation information, see [Trending Topics Job](../components/trending_topics_job.md).
 -   **Default `cron`:** `"0 5 * * *"` (Daily at 5:00 AM)

 ### Concept Highlight Refresh Job